-Pros and Cons: Home Equity Debt Consolidation
+Pros and Cons: Home Equity Loans and Debt Consolidation

 1. Home equity loans offer much better interest rates than other loans and credit cards.